overhide/pay2my.app/README.md

 The first three steps are gathering metadata necessary to setup how you, the developer, get paid.

-The reminder of the steps are actual code changes in your Web application.
+The remainder of the steps are actual code changes in your Web application.